-Shoppers visit stores to satisfy multiple need states, such as getting a bottle of milk and a box of cereals for their daily breakfast or purchasing ingredients for a healthy lunch meal the same day.
+Shoppers visit stores to satisfy multiple needs states, such as getting a bottle of milk and a box of cereals for their daily breakfast or purchasing ingredients for a healthy lunch meal the same day.
 This article reveals the value of the analysis of customers’ shopping missions in-store.
 It explains the way in which retailers differentiate groups of missions by measuring the shoppers’ journey during their visits.
 Eventually, two examples illustrate how groceries and FMCGs are applying this expertise to solve some of their toughest operational challenges.

 Recognizing and grouping different shopper missions empower retailers to understand accurately the reason why customers visit their stores.
 Thus, learning how to